Eduardo-LP-Silva/DungeonKeep-TurtleWars/README.md

 ### Application

-1. Make sure your phone allows installation of unsigned APKs.
+1. Make sure that your phone allows the installation of unsigned APKs.
-2. Download APK to you phone.
+2. Download the APK to your phone.
-3. Install APK.
+3. Install the APK like any other.

 ## UML Diagram